“Meet the OZ Webinar Speakers – Erin Gillespie”

-This week we’ll be speaking with Erin Gillespie, Founder of Madison Street Strategies, an economic development consulting firm, during our next Opportunity Zones webinar on August 14.
+This week in “Meet the OZ Webinar Speakers,” we’ll be speaking with Erin Gillespie, Founder of Madison Street Strategies, an economic development consulting firm, during our next Opportunity Zones webinar on August 14.
 Erin is also a former Deputy Chief of Staff for the Florida Department of Economic Opportunity and worked closely with former Florida Governor Rick Scott in selecting the state’s 427 Opportunity Zones as well as working with local communities to develop strategies to attract Opportunity Fund investment.

 We asked Erin a few questions about the OZ program in local communities and why it’s important to her.